Memoir of the past

 “Are you going to be fine over there?”

 “Yea.
 Give me a moment.”
-Kiyro rummaged his hands in his pocket and pulled out the small pyramid selenite and held it out on his hand.
+Kiyro rummaged his hands in his pocket and pulled out the small pyramid selenite, and held it out in his hand.
 “I’m ready.
 What next?”

 “I’m not sure.
 We wait?”